 The program is designed to be completed within 4-12 weeks and a foster must be made available for our monthly Open House at the kennel in Gilmer County.
 If the foster is not adopted, the provider may pick up the fostered animal at the end of the event.
 During the fall season especially, we are active with off-site locations.
 The foster will be advised of the times and locations.

-Anyone wishing to become an approved Homeward Bound Foster Care Provider should contact Homeward Bound.
+Anyone wishing to become an approved Homeward Bound Foster Care Provider should complete this Foster Care Application.